-To enable and bind device certificates on a virtual server for classic EPA policy
+Enable device certificate check on a virtual server for classic EPA policy

-- In the configuration utility, navigate to Citrix Gateway > Virtual Servers.
+- On the Configuration tab, navigate to Citrix Gateway > Virtual Servers.

 Note: For information on enabling and binding device certificates on a virtual server for advanced EPA policy, see Device Certificate in nFactor as an EPA component.